Appalachian League

 The Appalachian League is a collegiate summer baseball league that operates in the Appalachian regions of Tennessee, Virginia, West Virginia, and North Carolina.
-Designed for rising freshmen and sophomores using wood bats, its season runs from June to August.
+Designed for rising freshmen and sophomores using wooden bats, its season runs from June through August.
 The league is part of Major League Baseball and USA Baseball's Prospect Development Pipeline.

-Between 1911 and 2020, the Appalachian League operated as part of Minor League Baseball and various of its teams were affiliated with Major League Baseball franchises.
-It operated as a Class D league during four stints through 1962, then was classified as a Rookie league from 1963 to 2020.
+Between 1911 and 2020, the Appalachian League operated as part of Minor League Baseball and various of its teams were low-level affiliates of Major League Baseball franchises.
+It operated as a Class D league during four stints through 1962, then was classified as a Rookie Advanced league from 1963 to 2020.